ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ### 3.2 Analysis
 We want to implement the following analyses:
-- Raw compound score aggregated by columns selected by user, per dataset:
+- Raw compound score aggregated by columns selected by the user per dataset:
 	- Mean
 	- Standard Deviation
-- Rating (provided by user) aggregated by columns selected by user, per dataset:
+- Rating (provided by the user) aggregated by columns selected by the user per dataset:
 	- Mean
 	- Standard Deviation
-- Polarity percentages based on compound score, per dataset:
+- Polarity percentages based on compound score per dataset:
 	- Positive ($\text{compound} > 0$)
 	- Neutral ($\text{compound} = 0$)
 	- Negative ($\text{compound} < 0$)
-- Full statistical description of compound score, per dataset:
+- Full statistical description of the compound score per dataset:
 	- Median
 	- Mean
 	- Standard Deviation